taixingbi/coding-test/intro.md

  ###### video analysis
  In the video analysis, I setup real-time dataflow using Kafka and Spark.
- In the machine learning task: I work on depresion/axniety detection through audio, emotional detection through audio. sentiment analysis through transcription.
+ In the machine learning task: I work on depresion/axniety detection through patient audio, emotional detection through video. sentiment analysis through transcription.

  ##### frontend
  Frontend language use javascript, framework use React/Redux.